1. What Windows platforms is WinBatch supported on?

 a complete scripting language.
 It includes an

-intelligent code editor, a code debugger, a macro
+intelligent code editor, a code debugger, a GUI dialog editor,

 function libraries.
 It also includes phone, email,